 When snows come early in Minnesota, winter-lovers rejoice, but those who resent the cold season may start to feel dread.
 So, do early snows tell us anything about the coming winter?

 In short, no. It appears that an October snow is just an October snow, and has no bearing on the remainder of winter.
-Through 2016, 44 out of 140 Octobers in the Twin Cities have seen at least one day with measurable snow.
+From 1884 through 2019, 45 out of 136 Octobers in the Twin Cities have seen at least one day with measurable snow.
 The winters that followed those instances of snowfall have spanned nearly the entire spectrum of possibilities: dry, wet, snowy, cold, warm, and of course, average.
 In northern Minnesota, where October snows occur most years, the range of winter conditions after those snows is even wider.

 The following table summarizes the fifteen snowiest autumn seasons in the Twin Cities, along with a look at what the remainder of each winter was like.
-It is clear that getting measurable snow early in the season tells us little if anything about the rest of the cold weather season!
+It is clear that above-average snow early in the season tells us little if anything about the rest of the cold weather season!

 |Rank||Snow through November (in.)||Year||Snow, December Onward (Rank)||Average Temperature, December - February (deg.
 F) (Rank, coldest)|